michaelschuetz/springFlex-javamagazin/readme.txt

 Source Code for Spring3 Flex4 article in JavaMagazin.

-Current:
-Spring 3.0.4
-Flex 3.5
-Maven 3
+* Spring 3

-TODO:
 * Flex 4
+* Maven 3

+Build successful with Maven 2.2 and 3.beta2.